 Cutting your grass too short, shade, animal urine, insects or lack of water are some causes of patches.
 They are usually cured over time by aerating the soil, fertilising and regularly watering.
 Alternatively, replace the areas with new grass seed or turf.
 Grass will struggle in shady areas, so consider cutting back overhanging vegetation or using shade tolerant seed or turf to replace the patchy lawn areas.

 Spring is a good time to put down grass seed over your existing lawn, to thicken it up.
 Seeding can also be used where a lawn has bare/dry patches.
 Seed requires good soil contact, warmth (8oC+) and constant moisture for at least 24 days to have a chance of germinating.
 Water daily in morning or late evening.
 Adjust water with any rainfall you may get this time of year.

 Lawn border edge repairs

 It’s not too late to tidy up the lawn edges.
 Using a low-cost half moon turf spade, simply slice along the lawn border edge to get it nice and crisp.
 Consider adding some lawn edging products to hold the border in place for year round sharp edges and easier mowing too.

 New Lawns and Turfing

-If you are unsure or what to do, have tried the DIY approach or lack the time, consider speaking to you’re the friendly experts at Lawn Tiger, who can offer expert advice on your lawn’s condition, recommend a weed and feed treatment plan, including specialist labour saving machinery to undertake aeration and scarification.
-We also have a Spring new customer offer of a free aeration when you book a scarification.
-Contact us now for a free lawn survey and quote.
+If you are unsure or what to do, have tried the DIY approach or lack the time, get in touch with us at Lawn Tiger.
+We can offer expert advice on your lawn’s condition, recommend a feed and feed treatment plan, including specialist labour saving machinery to undertake aeration and scarification.
+Call us on 01203 974358 or email email@example.com.
+To get started sooner, visit lawntiger/co.uk/quote and use our quick and easy online quote tool.